 So I will continue to replace sugar with either agave nectar or honey.
 But, and it is a big but, these sweeteners are not calorie free.
 You need less honey and agave nectar than sugar but they still contain calories.
 They are just better calories that give you fewer sharp sugar spikes and dips, keeping your insulin levels, your metabolism and appetite more stable.

-Its worth remembering that the more you avoid sugary foods the more you will find natural foods sweet enough and the less you will need to add any sweeteners to your food.
+It’s worth remembering that the more you avoid sugary foods the more you will find natural foods sweet enough and the less you will need to add any sweeteners to your food.

 So do yourself a favour, ditch the diet coke, bin the slimline tonic and give up the artificial sweeteners, ignore the new products on the market and allow your body to recognise the natural sweetness in unprocessed, unrefined foods.